tatami-galaxy/speech-processing/reports/to_do.md

 	- modifications for convergence [1]
 		- vectorize [1]
 		- normalize with original input length [1]
-	- parition into experts (heads and ffns)
+	- partiion into experts (heads and ffns)
 	- cofi masks

 - moe + distillation  [2]